External Transfer Applicants

 Successful completion of admission requirements is not a guarantee of admission.
 Please know that Dyson transfer admissions is highly selective.

-Your transfer application is strengthened if you have taken and earned a B or better in the following coursework:
+Your transfer application is strengthened if you have taken and earned a B or better in the following coursework in high school and/or college, particularly if you are a rising junior applicant:

 - One full year of introductory biology (labs not required)